kramfs/k8sgpt-localai/README.md

    ```
    and try the `pkgx install` again.

-- `Docker Engine` - Follow the [installation](https://docs.docker.com/engine/install/) instruction.
-Make sure the Docker daemon is also available to the user running the commands w/o sudo.
+- `Docker Engine`
+    - Follow the [installation](https://docs.docker.com/engine/install/) instruction.
+Make sure the Docker daemon is also available to the user running the commands `without` needing to sudo.

 ## Steps Summary